 Usually our 12 year old just takes his obligatory trying bites of various kinds of chili I’ve made, then seeks an alternative that he can eat.
 Somehow my instinct told me he might be ready to dig into some good chili–perhaps it is seeing the way he now puts away a big order of chicken curry at our local Indian restaurant.
 Though I had a backup option in the fridge, I didn’t mention that, and just set out a bowl of the Black Bean Turkey Chili for him, just like Mom & Dad’s.

 He took a bit, “Mmm, this is pretty good.”
 B really started eating it eagerly when he started dipping some tortilla chips into the chili.
 “This is really good!
 You should make this again!”

-In case you missed it, I have already rolled out another great recipe featuring Nola’s Salsa, this Easy Mexican Dip.
-That dip or this chili would make for great eating for that big game coming up next weekend!
-You know that game I mean, the one I can’t mention here because I didn’t spend millions to be allowed to do so.
+The Easy Mexican Dip was also originally made with the Nola’s salsa.
+That dip or this chili would make for great eating for that big game today!
+You know that game I mean, the one I can’t mention here because I didn’t spend millions to be allowed to do so

 Looking for another turkey chili recipe idea?
 Give our Slow Cooker Turkey Chili with Avocado a try!

 You know we like wine here with most of our recipes, but we originally tested the black bean turkey chili with beer.
 Seemed like the thing to do for chili and football in mind.
 An IPA is generally a good option for spicy food, and we went with the Fresh Tracks from Harpoon–another local New England product (guess who I’m rooting for in that game I can’t mention!).
 Fresh Tracks is their spring ale, one seasonal ale I don’t mind seeing hit the shelves early!
 This beer has nice bright hoppy flavor with a touch of citrus, and is refreshing with the chili.